io-classic/System/ORP.md

 ## [MODULE ORP](https://github.com/io-core/Build/blob/main/ORP.Mod)

+Module ORP reads the source code of an Oberon program and produces a RISC5 executable binary module.

 (N. Wirth 1.7.97 / 8.3.2020  Oberon compiler for RISC in Oberon-07)

 **ORP** implements a one-pass recursive descent parser for the language Oberon.